 In higher positions, power conflicts are not uncommon in professional life.
 Perhaps you have also experienced that long-time colleagues have suddenly become rivals when they have both applied for the same higher position.

 In principle, it is not possible to avoid conflicts in general.
 They are simply part of interpersonal interaction.
 However, there are some ways to prevent them.
 In professional life, these include the following measures:

-The clearer it is communicated who has what authority and what goals are to be achieved, the less potential there is for misunderstandings.
+The clearer it is communicated who has What powers are available and what goals are to be achievedthe lower the potential for misunderstandings.
 The same is true in your personal life: If you want to avoid conflicts, you should always clearly express who you are and what you want.

 Conflicts can be solved in different ways.
 In the following, we would like to introduce you to the most proven methods that managers use:

-As the name suggests, the change of perspective is about putting yourself in the other person's shoes.
+As the name already indicates, the Change of perspective is about putting yourself in the other person's shoes.
 Why does the person act the way he does?
-What fears and hopes are driving him?
-By analysing the point of view of the other party to the conflict, the possibility of a more neutral view of the conflict opens up.
+What fears and Hopes are driving it?
+By analyzing the point of view of the other party to the conflict, the possibility of a more neutral view of the conflict opens up.
 Perhaps the motives can even be understood?

 You should allow about an hour for the analysis.
 One after the other you now take different perspectives: I, You, It.
 In the "I-role" it is about your own point of view.
 In the "you-role" you take the perspective of the conflict party.
 Then you try to look at the conflict from a neutral perspective (E-role).

 The Harvard concept aims to resolve the existing conflict with a friendly settlement.
 The aim is to create a win-win situation for all parties involved.
 With the Harvard principle, there is neither giving in nor hard bargaining.
 Instead, a fact-based discussion is sought.
 This means separating personal sensitivities from the sober facts of the matter.

 The Harvard Method is based on four principles: